marioortizmanero/polybar-easyeffects-presets/README.md

 * Switch to the previous preset on left click
 * Switch to the next preset on right click
 * Reset the script and PulseEffects on mousewheel click
+* Update when the preset is changed with PulseEffects directly

 If you want to apply both input and output presets, you can create two modules, one using `--output` and another with `--input`.